 Washington, DC 20254-0001

 We regard the submission of a paper as your implied commitment not to submit it to another publication while it is under consideration by the Bulletin.
 If you have published a related paper elsewhere, please state that in your cover letter.

 Disclosures—Authors are expected to disclose in their cover letter any potential conflicts of interest that may arise from their employment, consulting or political activities, financial interests, or other affiliations.

 Copyright—Authors are responsible for obtaining written permission to publish any material for which they do not own the copyright.

 To facilitate the editorial process, papers submitted for publication must be prepared in Microsoft Word (except for tables and charts—see below) and be formatted as outlined below.

-- Title Page—Papers must include a title page with the paper's title, name(s) of author(s), affiliation(s), address(es), including the name, postal address, e-mail address, telephone and fax numbers of a contact person.
+- Title Page—Papers must include a title page with the paper's title, name(s) of author(s), affiliation(s), address(es), including the name, postal address, e-mail address, and telephone numbers of a contact person.
 Any Acknowledgments paragraph should also be on this page.
 In the Acknowledgments, reveal the source of any financial or research support received in connection with the preparation of the paper.
-Because papers undergo blind review, the title page will be removed from referee copies.
-Eliminate all other identifying information from the rest of the paper before it is submitted.
-Once papers are accepted for publication, authors are responsible for reinserting self-identifying citations and references during preparation of the paper for final submission.

 - Synopsis—For the Bulletin's table of contents include a separate synopsis, including the title of the paper along with one to three sentences outlining the research question.